 - An injection of a medicine called a steroid into the joint may help, when symptoms are due to inflammation in the joint.

-- Arthroscopy (this involves inserting a fibre-optic device inside the joint) can be used for some types of treatment or surgery to the joint.
+- Inserting a fibre-optic device (arthroscopy) can be used for some types of treatment or surgery to the joint.

 - For a very few patients, surgical repair of the joint may be suggested.
 Various operations can be done, depending on the individual situation.

 Generally the outlook is good.
-Most TMJ disorders improve over time and do not get worse.
-It is very rare to get any complications with this condition.
-Some people do have symptoms that last longer or come back (recur), but even these can usually be improved with the treatments described above.
+Most temporomandibular joint (TMJ) disorders improve over time and do not become worse.
+It is very rare to have any complications with this condition.
+Some people do have symptoms that last longer or come back (recur).
+However, even these can usually be improved with the treatments described above.
 Most people do not need injections or surgery and will get better with simple treatments and time.

 Further help & information